Welcome to Owl Posting!

-Owl Posting is a Substack over the intersection of biology and machine learning, colloquially known as bio-ML.
+This is a blog called Owl Posting, which covers the intersection of biology and machine learning, colloquially known as bio-ML, and sometimes other things.
 It started in April 2024, and an article is released around every 1-2 weeks.

 Primers